Investing term

 Investment in companies that are not listed on public stock exchanges — typically through a fund that buys, restructures, and sells private businesses.

-Private equity (PE) is investing in companies that aren't listed on public exchanges, usually through a fund that buys businesses, reshapes them, and sells them years later for a profit.
-It promises high returns but locks up your money for years, charges steep fees, and is generally restricted to wealthy and institutional investors.
-It's the private-market cousin of buying public stocks.
+Private equity (PE) is investing in companies that aren't listed on public exchanges, usually through a fund that buys businesses, reshapes them, and sells them years later at a profit.
+A PE firm raises money from investors, acquires companies (often using significant debt), works to improve them over several years, and then exits by selling or floating them.

 For example